EricaAndreose/CieLODrive/README.md

 # CieLODrive
-LODLAM project for Knowledge Organization and Cultural Heritage
+LOD project for Knowledge Organization and Cultural Heritage